 “Don Juan” is the title song of Georges Brassens’ last album in 1976, (five years before his death).
-The first two lines of each verse describe incidents, mainly humorous, when people have bent the rules, disobeyed orders, or flaunted convention to allow life to be more civilised.
+The first two lines of each verse describe incidents, which are mainly humorous.
+In them, different people, whose contribution to human well-being is not normally positive, for once break their routines, disobey orders, or flaunt convention to allow life to be more civilised.
 The remaining lines of each verse tell the continuous tale of a womaniser making a conquest, beginning with his first approach to the girl in verse one and finishing with the climax in verse five.
-The last verse sums up the theme, which is Brassens' plea for a less judgemental and more tolerant view of life: This modern Don Juan, whose free lifestyle offends the social conventions, is drawn to to a girl, who is not conventionally attractive but is unconcerned about the adverse opinion of the others in his peer group.
-She accepts his advances and they share a vital experience of happiness.

 Gloire à qui freine à mort, de peur d'écrabouiller